 For the squirrel feeder platforms, cut off a 3 1/4″ section from your original scrap of wood, then rip it into three 3 1/4″ square pieces.
 Then make the same 45-degree angle cuts on one end of the square pieces.
 (Photo 4)

 At this point, we’re finished with the saws, so before we join the feeder platform to the back, now’s a great time to sand all the wood pieces with a hand sander, if you want a nice-looking, smooth finish.

 I mount the feeder platforms two inches above the bottom of the back piece.
 Place the feeder platform on the back piece, then drill two holes from behind the back piece into the platform.
 Make sure the drill bit is going in straight.
 Use a drill bit that is smaller in diameter than the screw itself.

 Add a small bead of wood glue to the back of the feeder platform.
 Then re-position the platform back where it was against the back piece, and screw in your exterior screws into place.
 Be careful not to over-tighten the screws.

 Now all that’s left is to mount your feeders and add corn cobs!
-The picture below is how the finished feeders should look.
-Be careful not to over-tighten the screws when mounting the feeders.
+Photo 6 shows how the finished feeders should look.
+Again, be careful not to over-tighten the screws when mounting the feeders.